1Preusse/exprep_LLM/README.md

 - All expectations for this project have been achieved via LLM fine tuning

 ## Further Development:
 The results on DBPedia 14 are quiet impressive and do not seem to need much more touch.
 In particular the model based on DistilBERT is a very good option to fullfill this task.
-Further improvement could go into the are of using less data to produce the same or similar results. <br>
+Further improvement could go into the area of using less data to produce the same or similar results. <br>
 Furthermore, one should try to improve the results on the GoEmotion dataset.
 There are different possibilties such as: Allowing multi class predictions, using data augmentation to level the sample size of each class in the dataset.

 ## Resources: